 The CDS technology used in the WiFiScope WS5 and Handyscope HS5 Arbitrary waveform generator is superior to traditional Direct Digital Synthesis (DDS) which has been applied in the recent decades.
 DDS has many drawbacks, such as high jitter when generating low frequency signals and a high Total Harmonic Distortion (THD).
 CDS eliminates these drawbacks and gives every engineer access to an Arbitrary waveform generator with characteristics previously unaffordable.

 To illustrate the difference between DDS and CDS, figure 2 shows the same arbitrary waveform generated by a DDS function generator (Handyscope HS3) and by a Handyscope HS5 CDS function generator.
 The arbitrary signal consists of a period of a sine wave with 5 spikes superimposed.
 While the DDS function generator (green line) misses spikes at random, the revolutionary CDS function generator (blue line) consistently generates all spikes, since every point in waveform memory is used by the CDS technology.
 This shows that for correctly generating the true form of a signal, a CDS function generator is a must for every engineer.
 Another difference that can be observed, is the different spike amplitude.
 This is caused by the fact that the Handyscope HS5 CDS function generator has a much higher bandwidth than the DDS function generator.

-The Handyscope HS5 CDS Arbitrary waveform generator outperforms any DDS function generator in many ways.
-Its jitter specification is 25 times better than a DDS function generator and generated CDS arbitrary waveforms have a higher fidelity, showing the true form of a signal.
+The WiFiScope WS5 and Handyscope HS5 CDS Arbitrary waveform generator outperform any DDS function generator in many ways.
+Their jitter specification is 25 times better than a DDS function generator and generated CDS arbitrary waveforms have a higher fidelity, showing the true form of a signal.
 Refer to table 1 for a comparison of several properties of DDS and CDS function generators.